HeroThemes/HeroThemes-social-widget/readme.txt

 = 2.1 =

-Updated for font awesome 4.3
+Updated for Font Awesome 4.3

 = 2.0 =